srinadh99/Cosmic-Ray-Detection-via-Dictionary-Learning/README.md

 This work is accepted to European Signal Processing Conference (EUSIPCO) 2022.

+Following are our major reference from where we adopted the codes and used in this work.
-We adopted Approximate KSVD from [https://github.com/nel215/ksvd](here).
+1. We adopted Approximate KSVD from [https://github.com/nel215/ksvd](url).
+2. deepCR baseline model from [https://github.com/profjsb/deepCR](url).